ccronje/libcarp-pitt-notes-exercises/_episodes/05-advance-functions.md

 ---

 ## Looking up data from an URL

 * OF can retrieve data from the web
 * As an example, you can look up names against the Virtual International Authority File (VIAF), and retrieve additional information such as dates of birth/death and identifiers.
 * Typically this is a two step process - firstly a step to retrieve data from a remote service, and secondly to extract the relevant information from the data you have retrieved.
-* To retrieve data from an external source, from the drop down menu at a column heading use the option 'Edit column->Add column by fetching URLs'.
+* To retrieve data from an external source, from the drop down menu at a column heading use the option `Edit column->Add column by fetching URLs`.

-???
+---

 This will prompt you for a GREL expression to create a URL.
 Usually this would be a URL that uses existing values in your data to build a query.
 When the query runs OpenRefine will request each URL (for each line) and retrieve whatever data is returned (this may often be structured data, but could be simply HTML).

 The data retrieved will be stored in a cell in the new column that has been added to the project.
 You can then use OpenRefine transformations to extract relevant information from the data that has been retrieved.
 Two specific OpenRefine functions used for this are: